holoviz/panel/doc/tutorials/index.md

 :link: beginner/panel_serve
 :link-type: doc

-Learn how to serve basic apps from a Python script, Notebook or Markdown document
+Learn how to serve apps from a single Python script, Notebook or Markdown document.
 :::

 :::{grid-item-card} {octicon}`note;2.5em;sd-mr-1` Develop in a Notebook
 :link: beginner/develop_notebook
 :link-type: doc

-Learn the basics of developing Panel apps in a notebook.
+Learn the basic techniques for developing Panel apps efficiently in a notebook.
 :::

 :::{grid-item-card} {octicon}`code;2.5em;sd-mr-1` Develop in an Editor
 :link: beginner/develop_editor
 :link-type: doc

-Learn the basics of developing Panel apps in an editor.
+Learn the basic techniques for developing Panel apps efficiently in an editor.
 :::

 :::{grid-item-card} {octicon}`zap;2.5em;sd-mr-1` Display objects with `pn.panel`
 :link: beginner/display_pn_panel
 :link-type: doc

-Learn how to display Python objects easily  with `pn.panel`.
+Learn how to display Python objects easily and dynamically with `pn.panel`.
 :::

 :::{grid-item-card} {octicon}`zap;2.5em;sd-mr-1` Display objects with Panes
 :link: beginner/display_panes
 :link-type: doc

-Learn how to display Python objects efficiently with Panes.
+Learn how to display Python objects efficiently and specifically with Panes.
 :::

 :::{grid-item-card} {octicon}`plug;2.5em;sd-mr-1` Param